zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 }
 ```

-In this example, we define an enumration of possible wind directions: north,
+In this example, we define an enumeration of possible wind directions: north,
 west, east, and south.
 We also have a method that displays information about
-the wind depending on the arguement's value.
+the wind depending on the argument's value.
 We use a switch statement that
 works with the enumeration's possible values.
-While we could have acheived the
+While we could have achieved the
 same effect using strings or integers with each direction corresponding to a
 direction, the enumeration makes our code more readable and maintainable.
 Because we've used an enumeration, we know precisely what values are possible